ralic/gnu_traydevice/README.txt

 Traydevice
 ==========
-Traydevice is a little desktop application displaying systray icon that allowing you to conveniently execute custom commands on the specified defice.
+Traydevice is a little desktop application displaying systray icon allowing you to conveniently execute custom commands on the specified defice.

 Usage